Nibezak/serenity-backend/README.md

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

+## Setting up database :

+make sure you have permission roles : ['Admin', 'Clinician', 'Receptionist' ,'Cashier,'superAdmin']. do the same for roles, make sure you add drugs in the drugs table add a typeorg in the type of organization

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.